Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - Click on Share Database.

 - Transfer Ownership – selecting this option will give user the option to indicate in the next step who will become the new owner of the model.
 Only the owner of the model can manage who has access to it.
+When transferring ownership of a model, the user/team who originally owned the model no longer has access to the model.

 The Share Model options can also be accessed through the Explorer: